ssnajme/Deep-Learning-and-Machine-Learning-Models/README.md

-# Project Repository: Machine Learning Pipelines and Neural Networks
+# Project Repository: Machine Learning Pipelines and Different Neural Networks Models

 ## Overview
 This repository contains a collection of projects developed using Jupyter Notebooks, focusing on testing various machine learning pipelines and neural network models.
 Some projects also involve a statistical machine learning approach, showcasing the versatility and depth of the analyses conducted.